lbuk/brownfieldgrids/README.md

 devtools::install_github("lbuk/brownfieldgrids")
 library(brownfieldgrids)

-# If you request more info or have any problems then email liam.bolton.17@ucl.ac.uk
+# brownfieldgrids is an MSc dissertation project at CASA, UCL.
+If you request more info or have any problems then email liam.bolton.17@ucl.ac.uk
 ```

 ## Usage